vicocz/brickcontroller2/README.md

 BrickController 2 is a Xamarin.Forms application and can be compiled using Visual Studio 2019 (Professional, Enterprise and Community Editions).

 ### Features and fixes
-Base set of features comes from released BrickController 2 version [3.2](https://github.com/imurvai/brickcontroller2/tree/6dfe8f2865616bf60b16c4bb4149f7fa5e8d8893).
+The application contains basic features of the released BrickController 2 version [3.2](https://github.com/imurvai/brickcontroller2/tree/6dfe8f2865616bf60b16c4bb4149f7fa5e8d8893) and the following set of improvements and bug fixes:

-The following features are part of the application:

 |  Issue | BrickController 2 status | Description | Verification status |
 | :-- | :-- | :-- | :-- |